- See all programs >

 - High School Programs

 - Programs Overview

 - Intensive English Program

 - Special Programs

 - Executive Programs and Seminars

 Excel beyond quantitative skills and become an actuary suited for today’s business culture.

 Columbia University’s Master’s Programs in Actuarial Science ground students in the theory and methods used in the field, giving them the preparation to pass actuarial examinations, while building business sense and skills used to thrive in the workplace.

 Taught by some of the most respected analytical minds in the country, the curricula span probability and statistics, business and economics, and actuarial models and methods.
-Allowing for curricular customization and, for a specialized course of study for advanced students, 30 comprehensive electives focus on topics including property/casualty, pensions, life insurance, and health insurance.
+Allowing for curricular customization and, for a specialized course of study for advanced students, more than 30 comprehensive electives focus on topics including property/casualty, pensions, life insurance, and health insurance.